-VA Disability Benefits for Allergic Rhinitis
+VA Disability Ratings for Allergic Rhinitis

 About Allergic Rhinitis

-Generally speaking, allergic rhinitis is an allergic response to specific allergens (i.e., a substance that causes an allergic reaction).
-Specifically, symptoms tend to occur when you breathe in something you are allergic to, such as dust, animal dander, or pollen.
 According to the American Academy of Allergy, Asthma, & Immunology, nearly 8 percent of adults in the United States experience rhinitis of some kind.
 Furthermore, between 10 and 30 percent of the worldwide population may also have rhinitis.
-Common symptoms of rhinitis include:

 - Sneezing